Flowsqy/SimpleLaser/README.md

 - '-t' - duration of the laser in seconds (-1 for infinite duration) - decimal number

 Optional arguments are:
+- '-sm' - the final position of the start point of the laser - position
+- '-st' - duration of the movement of the start position - decimal number
 - '-em' - the final position of the end point of the laser - position
 - '-et' - duration of the movement of the end position - decimal number